 This fall, occurring around 1:00 P.M., was witnessed by two station workers who were opening a fence gate on the MillbillillieJundee track in Western Australia; however, no specimens were recovered until 1970.
-Searches by local Aboriginies have produced many well-preserved, oriented specimens with the shiny black fusion crust that is characteristic of these calcium-rich meteorites.
-Like most eucrites, these stones contain calcium-bearing minerals such as plagioclase and augite, which, when mixed with free metal that has been oxidized to magnetite, and then rapidly quenched from the molten state, produces a black, glossy fusion crust (O.R.
+Searches by local Aborigines have produced many well-preserved, oriented specimens with the shiny black fusion crust that is characteristic of these calcium-rich meteorites.
+As with most eucrites, these stones contain calcium-bearing minerals such as plagioclase and augite, which, when mixed with free metal that has been oxidized to magnetite, and then rapidly quenched from the molten state, produces a black, glossy fusion crust (O.R.
 Norton, 2002).
-Millbillillie is among the most thermally equilibrated of the eucrites, a type 6 in the metamorphic sequence of Takeda and Graham (1991).
-It contains a mixture of granulitic fragmental breccias and impact melts, with a network of glassy veins and other shock features.
-It has been classified as a recrystallized polymict breccia containing lithologies of differing Mg# (Mg/Mg+Fe) (Yamaguchi et al., 1994).
+Millbillillie is among the most thermally equilibrated of the eucrites, a type 6 in the metamorphic sequence of Takeda and Graham (1991) and Yamaguchi et al. (1996).
+It contains a mixture of granulitic fragmental breccias and impact-melts, with a network of glassy veins and other shock features.
+It has been classified as a recrystallized polymict breccia containing lithologies of differing Mg# [= molar MgO/(MgO + FeO)] (Yamaguchi et al., 1994).

 Mineralogical, geochemical, and petrological evidence compiled for Millbillillie suggests a formation chronology in which melting occurred very early, ~1.2 (± 1.2) m.y. after the closure of CAIs (Babechuk et al., 2010).
 According to AlMg systematics, core segregation occurred 2.5 (± 1.2) m.y. after CAIs (Schiller et al., 2010).
 Mantle fractionation occurred ~2 m.y. later and was followed by cratering processes that caused brecciation and mixing of fractionated impact melt with lithic fragments.
 This was then followed by a period of thermal annealing resulting in significant equilibration of the pyroxenes.
 A subsequent impact produced the network of glassy veins, which was then followed by another weak impact that produced fine microcracks.
 It has been established by ArAr dating that a significant impact event occurred ~3.55 b.y. ago, resetting the chronometer to match one of several age clusters common for eucrites.

-Crater retention ages that were calculated by Schmedemann et al. (2013) show an older cluster dated at 3.75 (+0.05/0.21) b.y., which is linked to the formation of the Veneneia basin in the northern hemisphere.
-In addition, they recognized a younger cluster at 3.58 (+0.07/0.12) b.y. which corresponds to the formation of the Rheasilvia basin, the major event thought to have spalled the Vestoids, and which also corresponds to the ArAr age.
-These crater retention age clusters not only correspond to some of the measured HED age clusters, but also to the period of Late Heavy Bombardment that affected the Moon 4.13.8 b.y. ago; however, these younger clusters attest to an extended period of bombardment on Vesta.
+Crater retention ages on Vesta calculated by Schmedemann et al. (2013 #2155) show an older cluster dated at 3.75 (+0.05/0.21) b.y. ago and a younger cluster dated at 3.58 (+0.07/0.12) b.y. ago.
+These ages also correspond to the ArAr ages of HED meteorites.
+Although Schmedemann et al. (2013) attributed these crater retention ages to the formation of the Veneneia and Rheasilvia basins, respectively, more recent studies place their ages at 2.1 b.y. and 1.0 b.y., respectively.
+These crater retention age clusters not only correspond to some of the measured HED age clusters, but also to the period of Late Heavy Bombardment that affected the Moon ~4.13.8 b.y. ago; however, these younger clusters attest to an extended period of bombardment on Vesta.
 Furthermore, the crater counting technique revealed a global age of ~4 b.y.

 Some anomalous eucrites have similar CRE age values, including 26.71 m.y. for both Pasamonte and Bunburra Rockhole, and 12.5 (±0.52) m.y. for Ibitira.
 In a similar CRE age study also based on Kr-systematics, Strashnov et al. (2013) have determined those ages for a group of eucrite falls (including Millbillillie).
 Although they also concluded that the majority of these eucrites correspond to only five common impact events, which occurred within the past ~50 m.y., the clusters differed slightly from those outlined above.
 Their five cluster events are dated at 10.6 (±0.4), 14.4 (±0.6), 21.7 (±0.4), 25.4 (±0.4), and 37.8 (±0.6) m.y. ago.

 The formation history of the howarditeeucritediogenite (HED) clan began with the early accretion of the parent asteroid, probably 4 Vesta, within ~1 m.y. of the first Solar System condensates.
-This large asteroid, which had a chondritic L/CV-like composition, was melted by the heat of decay of short-lived radionuclides such as 26Al and 60Fe until a magma ocean was formed.
-Metalsilicate melting, differentiation, and fractionation then occurred 4,564.9 (±1.1) m.y. ago, or ~3 m.y. after CAI formation (based on MnCr systematics; Trinquier et al., 2008; AlMg systematics; Schiller et al., 2010).
+Based on its O-isotopic signature, the precursor material for this large asteroid is calculated to have had a chondritic H/CV-like (or possibly H/CR-like) composition (Rai et al., 2016).
+Within a short time the body began to melt from the heat of decay of short-lived radionuclides such as 26Al and 60Fe, in addition to impact-generated heating (John T. Wasson, 2016), eventually forming a magma ocean.
+Metalsilicate melting, differentiation, and fractionation then occurred 4.5649 (±0.0011) b.y. ago, or ~3 m.y. after CAI formation (based on MnCr systematics; Trinquier et al., 2008; AlMg systematics; Schiller et al., 2010).
 Notably, mesosiderite clasts have similar ages within error.
 An alternative timeline based on the HfW system in a model reflecting a low mantle Hf/W ratio suggests that differentiation leading to core metal segregation occurred no later than 1.2 (±1.2) m.y. after the closure of CAIs (Babechuk et al., 2009).
 Late accretion occurred within 2 m.y. of CAIs, but after core formation had occurred as evidenced by the finding of highly siderophile elements still remaining in diogenite mantle material (Day et al., 2012).

 The metallic core of Vesta eventually attained a radius of ~5575 km.
 Active convective forces in the magma ocean promoted equilibrium crystallization conditions and initiated mantle fractionation, eventually leading to eucritic melts ~2.1 m.y. after CAIs.
 An olivine-rich dunite layer ~150 km thick initially crystallized around the metallic core.
-Recent studies of the unique 1.1 g olivine-rich meteorite QUE 93148 suggest that this may be a sample of the HED mantle layer (Goodrich and Righter, 2000; C. Floss, 2003), as may be the dunitic meteorites NWA 2968 (Bunch et al., 2006) and MIL 03443 (Mittlefehldt, 2008).
-However, due to its lower Co and Ni abundances than what would otherwise be expected for an olivine-rich mantle lithology or magma ocean cumulate, QUE 93148 may have actually originated on a distinct planetary body such as that of the main-group pallasites (Shearer et al., 2008; Shearer et al., 2010).
+Recent studies of the unique 1.09 g olivine-rich (dunitic/harzburgitic?) achondrite QUE 93148 suggest that this might be a sample of the HED mantle layer (Goodrich and Righter, 2000; C. Floss, 2003), just as the dunitic meteorites NWA 2968 (Bunch et al., 2006) and MIL 03443 (D. Mittlefehldt, 2008; Greenwood et al., 2015) are thought to be.
+However, due to its lower Co and Ni abundances than what would otherwise be expected for an olivine-rich mantle lithology or magma ocean cumulate, other teams (Shearer et al., 2008; Shearer et al., 2010) have suggested that QUE 93148 originated on a distinct planetary body such as that of the main-group pallasites.
+Furthermore, Hahn et al. (2018) studied orthopyroxenechromite symplectites in QUE 93148 as well as its geochemistry, and they contend that the meteorite is probably a mantle residue derived from a high degree of melting and is likely is related to harzburgite clasts present in some howardites.
+Yet, the symplectites in QUE 93148 have been compared by Vaci et al. (2020, #1751) to those in the ungrouped dunite breccia NWA 12217/12562/12319, and they argue that the similar mineralogy and petrology of these meteorites suggest a possible genetic link.

 Basaltic volcanism occurred very soon after differentiation of the parent bodywithin a short interval commencing as early as ~7 m.y. after the formation of the Solar System, and spanning a period no longer than 17 m.y.
 (Misawa et al., 2005).
 Micron-sized zircons, associated with ilmenite, have been studied from various eucrites to obtain an accurate crystallization age.
-The 207Pb206Pb ages for these zircons of ~4,554 (±20) m.y. represent the crystallization ages of extrusive eucritic lavas.
-However, it has been found that this crystallization event is best dated by zircons from the eucrite Igdi since those derived from Millbillillie reflect a slightly later volcanism or disturbance at 4,543 (±15) m.y.
+The 207Pb206Pb ages for these zircons of ~4.554 (±0.020) b.y. represent the crystallization ages of extrusive eucritic lavas.
+However, it has been found that this crystallization event is best dated by zircons from the eucrite Igdi since those derived from Millbillillie reflect a slightly later volcanism or disturbance at 4.543 (±0.015) b.y.
 (Lee et al., 2009).
-Coincidentally, this eucrite thermal event occurred during the time period in which the Moon is considered to have formedin the Giant Impact 30110 m.y. after the beginning of the solar system (Hopkins and Mojzsis, 2012).
+Coincidentally, this eucrite thermal event occurred during the time period in which the Moon is considered to have formedin the Giant Impact 30110 m.y. after the beginning of the Solar System (Hopkins and Mojzsis, 2012).

 Some of the residual liquid, or more likely a separate REE-enriched liquid, was trapped at depths of up to ~10 km and underwent late fractionation and re-equilibration processes to produce the cumulate eucrites, dated at ~60100 m.y. after CAI formation based on HfW, SmNd, and LuHf systematics (Touboul et al., 2008).
 Thereafter, surface eucritic material was impact brecciated to form a regolith, which was combined with chondritic and diogenitic clasts and lithified to form the polymict howardite members of the HED clan (additional classification information for the HED clan can be found on the Kapoeta page).